Nov 25, 2019

 In this age of data deluge, it becomes critical for the healthcare sector to make sense of this data and drive real value through it.
 RTHS is helping healthcare providers to process and interpret data quickly, to make it easily consumable by the patients and also use this data for operational intelligence as well.
-Today’s consumers are used to accessing data in real-time via their mobile devices, and healthcare providers can leverage mobile apps, digital maps etc. to create a positive patient experience.
+Today’s consumers are used to accessing data in real-time via their mobile devices, and healthcare providers can leverage mobile apps, digital maps, etc. to create a positive patient experience.

 Experiential wayfinding is one such way to simplify patients’ journeys and experiences inside hospital premises.
-Technology providers like Jibestream provide enterprises SDKs that give developers the tools to customise and integrate maps into apps.
+Technology providers like Jibestream provide enterprises SDKs that give developers the tools to customize and integrate maps into apps.

+The healthcare industry is cognizant of the impact AI can have on improving the healthcare landscape.
 Technology is helping the healthcare fraternity in predicting diseases and giving a helping hand to doctors in preventing them.

-AI based health assistants
+AI-based health assistants

-Your.MD is one such AI powered mobile app that helps doctors with basic patient symptoms information.
+Your.MD is one such AI-powered mobile app that helps doctors with basic patient symptoms information.
 The chatbot asks users about their symptoms and provides easy-to-understand information about their medical conditions.
 The platform has a vast network of information that links symptoms to causes.